skrey/yellow-extensions/source/help/sv/how-to-adjust-system.md

     Modified: 2000-01-01 13:37:00
     Status: active

 You can use the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit) and the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command) to create new user accounts and change passwords.
 A user account consists of `Email` and other settings.
-If you don't want all pages to be edited in the web browser, then change the home page of the user.
+If you don't want that pages are modified in a web browser, then change `Home` and `Access`.
+Users are allowed to edit pages within their home page, but nowhere else.

-## Settings
+## Page settings

 The following settings can be configured at the top of a page: